subu90/LTVCalculation/README.md

 TopXSimpleLTVCustomers(top_n, dataset):

-Gets the n and the ingested data set as inputs processes the stream data and stores the data in the following data structures
+-Gets the n and the ingested data set as inputs

+-processes the stream data and stores the data in the following data structures

-customer_weekly_metrics - A dictionary of aggregated metrics (store_visits, orders, order_amount,spend_per_visit)
+-customer_weekly_metrics - A dictionary of aggregated metrics (store_visits, orders, order_amount,spend_per_visit)
-                            partitioned at customer , year and week unique_customers - stores the unique set of customers ltv_per_customer -  A dictionary of aggregated metrics (total_store_visits, total_orders, total_order_amount,
+                            partitioned at customer , year and week

+-unique_customers - stores the unique set of customers

+-ltv_per_customer -  A dictionary of aggregated metrics (total_store_visits, total_orders, total_order_amount,
                                                         total_weeks, ltv) per each customer Assumptions :
 1) Min and max week are calculated within the available date range to get the LTV for that range